se4ai/se4ai.github.io/docs/heuristics.md

 - Not general models, but general methods for local models.

-- Everything is an exmple of everything else

 - Tom (Zimmermann)'s first law: data has answers, for the questions you aren't asking (yet)

 - Tom's second law: